SageJasinski/reading-notes/Markdown-Notes.md

 > Here is an example of how that syntax would look when you are writing the quote
 ```

-When you are writing your quotes it is best practice to have an empty line between where your regular text ends and your quote beggins.
+❗When you are writing your quotes it is best practice to have an empty line between where your regular text ends and your quote beggins.
 This will help separate the Mardown sheet and make it easier to find where your quots are all at.

 ### Formating links
 The last methode to makeing your text look professional is to make embeded links.
 Sometimes having URL posted can look sloppy and break the asthetic of the article you are writing.
 Most often you want the opsion to just click/tap on a word that the user finds intreguing and have it take them to the places you desire.
 This syntax might be the hardest one here but you've stuck with me this far so i think your ready for it.
 The way you make a hyper link is to first surround the word you want the user to click on in squar brackets `